VectorZeroAI/ZeroChat/README.md

 ---

-ZeroUserData.py
+## ZeroUserData.py

 Stores all the facts about user that the user told about.
 These are then grouped by importanse, and retrieved ether by similarity or by importanse.

 ---

-ZeroContextMemory.py
+## ZeroContextMemory.py

+A context memery module using LanceDB.

+The colums layout is as following:

+1. ID (UUID)
+2. Text (TEXT)
+3. Embedding
+4. Metadata (TEXT)
+5. Connections (TEXT)

 Each user messenge gets stored here, and gets the metadata "User".
 The reply of the AI is also stored, and is connected to its corresponding prompt via edge.
-Then, the User inputs are interconnected if the similarity is more then n%, and the AI replies are interconected if the similarity is more then n%.
+Then, the User inputs are interconnected if the similarity is more then n%, and the AI replies are interconected if the similarity is more then n%

+Connections are links by ID.
+Metadata stores the time of creation, TTL, and all the other values.

-The decay funktion:
+### The decay funktion:

 Each memory also gets a Time To Live number asigned when inputed into the context memory.
 The TTL is the "current internal clock time + 10".